openresty/lua-nginx-module/README.markdown

  lua_malloc_trim 0;  # turn off trimming completely
 ```

-The current implementation uses an NGINX log phase handler to do the request counting.
+The current implementation uses an Nginx log phase handler to do the request counting.
 So the appearance of the
-[log_subrequest on](http://nginx.org/en/docs/http/ngx_http_core_module.html#log_subrequest) directives in `nginx.conf`
+[log_subrequest on](https://nginx.org/en/docs/http/ngx_http_core_module.html#log_subrequest) directives in `nginx.conf`
 may make the counting faster when subrequests are involved.
 By default, only "main requests" count.

 Note that this directive does *not* affect the memory allocated by LuaJIT's own allocator based on the `mmap`